successor1/qrllight/README.md

 # qrllight
 QRL lightweight wallet based on PyQt5

+Not audited yet, use at your own risk!
+I'm not responsible for any losses!

 # How to send to multiple recipients

 QRL address format: address1 address2